-3.12 IPsec
+3.12 IPsec Tunnel Configuration

 The IPsec tunnel function allows you to create a secured connection between two separate LAN networks.
-These router family allows you to create up to two IPsec tunnels.
+Advantech routers allows you to create two IPsec tunnels.

 To open the IPsec tunnel configuration page, click IPsec in the Configuration section of the main menu.
-The menu item will expand and you will see separate configuration pages: 1st Tunnel and 2nd Tunnel.
+The menu item will expand and you will see two separate configuration pages: 1st Tunnel and 2nd Tunnel.
 Supported are both, policy-based and route-based VPN approaches, see the different configuration scenarios in Chapter 3.12.1.